minqiaowang/hybrid-adg/intro/intro.md

 During this Lab, You will learn how to setup Hybrid Data Guard to Oracle Cloud Infrastructure.
 You will configure the Production Database on Premises and Disaster Recovery with DBaaS VM shapes in Oracle Cloud Infrastructure.

 In a Data Guard configuration, the primary and standby must be able to communicate bi-directionally.
-This requires additional network configuration to allow access to ports between the systems.
+This requires additional network configuration to allow access to ports between the hosts.

 ##Secure Connectivity